susam/dotfiles/debian-setup.md

 Set up Internal Network Adapter
 -------------------------------
+This section is applicable only if networking between VMs within VirtualBox is required.
+If the VM is going to function in isolation without the need to communicate with other VMs on the same VirtualBox, then this section is not applicable.

  1. In the Debian VM, go to *Applications Menu* > *Log Out* > *Shut Down* to shutdown the VM.